Health-Education-England/tis-revalidation-v2/README.md

 There is currently one `pre-commit` active githook in the project which can be found within `package.json`.
 This git hook runs;

 1.  **Prettier:** Ensures that the code follows the same style independant of developer.
 Prettier will restructure your code on every commit.
-2.  **Linting:** Ensures typescript and scss code is linted by runing `ng lint`.
+2.  **Linting:** Ensures typescript and scss code is linted by running the `ng lint` script.
 Any errors occurred during linting will prevent the commit from completing

 ## State Management